 Creating the Images Yourself

-Clearly it’s representative of your brand however, so at the very least needs to look clear and professional, but don’t do what I did and spend hundreds of dollars getting a fine-looking logo which you’ll probably change at some point in the future anyway.
+Clearly, it’s representative of your brand and ecommerce business overall, so at the very least needs to look clear and professional, but don’t do what I did and spend hundreds of dollars getting a fine-looking logo which you’ll probably change at some point in the future anyway.

-Personally I would head straight to Canva.com for creating my site logo.
+Personally I would head straight to Canva.com for creating my ecommerce business logo.